Infectious Diseases Epidemiology

 Infectious Diseases Epidemiology includes the study of the prevalence of infections in populations, the identification of risk factors, and the development and evaluation of effective treatment measures and prevention strategies.

 Through its partnership with Water Research Australia Limited (WaterRA), the Infectious Disease Epidemiology Unit is a leading centre for research on public health issues relating to drinking water quality.
 Research projects in this area include the health impacts of microbial pathogens in drinking water, and the development of improved monitoring and risk management systems for drinking water supplies.
-More recently the research activities of the unit have expanded to include public health aspects of alternative water sources (including rainwater, greywater and recycled water).
-These lower quality water sources are being increasing used in urban areas for non-potable uses to conserve precious supplies of high quality drinking water, and as a result the potential for public exposure to these water types is increasing.
+More recently the research activities of the unit have included a review of the current knowledge of Legionella species and human health risks in relation to engineered water systems (for both potable and non-potable water) and associated water-using devices and end uses.

 Heads of Unit